fhanifah/NRS528_Farrah/Assignments/Coding_Challenges/Final_Challenge/README.md

 # Final Challenge

+To use and run this toolbox, please read and follow the steps in this Readme.md to avoid getting errors.

 This script is a toolbox for processing and visualizing Temperature, zonal and meridional current, and bathymetry from data points.
 In this example, the data are obtained from RAMA (Indian) https://www.pmel.noaa.gov/tao/drupal/disdel/ in the Indian Ocean and saved in csv file.